 GeneCards Summary for PDE11A Gene

 PDE11A (Phosphodiesterase 11A) is a Protein Coding gene.
 Diseases associated with PDE11A include pigmented nodular adrenocortical disease, primary, 2 and primary pigmented nodular adrenocortical disease.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include cAMP binding and 3,5-cyclic-nucleotide phosphodiesterase activity.
+Among its related pathways are Signaling by GPCR and Platelet homeostasis.
+GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and cGMP binding.
 An important paralog of this gene is PDE6A.

 UniProtKB/Swiss-Prot for PDE11A Gene

 Plays a role in signal transduction by regulating the intracellular concentration of cyclic nucleotides cAMP and cGMP.
 Catalyzes the hydrolysis of both cAMP and cGMP to 5-AMP and 5-GMP, respectively.

 Phosphodiesterases (PDEs) are a family of phosphohydrolyases that catalyze the hydrolysis of 3' cyclic phosphate bonds in adenosine and/or guanine 3',5' cyclic monophosphate (cAMP and/or cGMP).
 PDEs regulate the second messengers by controlling their degradation.